Suburban homeowner holds burglary suspect at gunpoint until cops arrive - NewsBreak

 At around 12:10 a.m., police responded to the 25800 block of West Marquette Drive in Ingleside on the report of a home invasion.

-When police arrived, they found James Rizzo, 34, being detained at gunpoint by the homeowner.
+When police arrived, they found James Rizzo, 34, being detained at gunpoint by the homeowner.‘Raising a glass’ for Ferency, community honors fallen officer

 Police believe Rizzo vandalized the victim’s car and then was able to enter the home via the car’s garage door opener.
 Rizzo was detained by the victim in the master bedroom, police said.